 Kenosha Pass, located off of the 285, is one of Colorado’s best aspen viewing spots.
 The camping along Michigan Creek Road is open year-round (accessible only by snowmobile in winter).
 The road slowly makes it’s way up towards Kenosha Pass, where it eventually turns into a Jeep Trail (don’t worry, there’s plenty of space to turn around at the top).
 You can climb the northeast face of Mt Guyot from the top, join up with the Colorado Trail, or just admire the view.

-Dispersed camping is a fun, free way to enjoy the wilderness in Colorado.
-This list of free camping near Denver promises plenty of adventure and beautiful scenery.
+Dispersed, free camping near Denver is a fun, free way to enjoy the wilderness.
+This list of free camping in Colorado promises plenty of adventure and beautiful scenery.
 Always remember to leave it better than you found it!

 Want more camping?
 Build your car camping skills here: